 When I ask our customers why the move to the cloud is strategic and important for them, it typically comes down to three key points: reduced cost, increased flexibility, and enhanced security.

 Let’s dive into each one of these a bit deeper.

 Running solutions on-premises in a data center is expensive.

 First and foremost, there are no installation costs.
 Traditional software projects could take anywhere from a week to several months just to get the solution installed.
 But with the cloud, the vendor just turns it on and the implementation is ready to begin.
 On top of that, cloud subscriptions are typically recorded as operating expenses rather than large capital expenditures.

 Plus, think of all the cool stuff you could do with the old data center room: indoor bocce ball court, beer garden, or a mid-day nap room (they are usually cold and dark places).

 The ability to adjust to changes in business quickly is paramount for IT leadership.

 I was speaking with a current KnowledgeLake customer at Microsoft Ignite about this very topic.
 Her organization does a lot of growth via acquisition.
 Just the other day they added 30 new offices.
 Along with the new offices came new employees who needed access to the business systems.
 This required more hardware to handle the additional traffic, which resulted in dev, test, and production rollouts over several months.

 She said, “With our cloud CRM platform, I just changed the number of available users, which adjusted the subscription fee automatically, and I was done.”

 Then there is the topic of accessibility.
-These new branches were across the United States, so close geographical location to the data center and bandwidth had to be considered.
+These new branches were across the United States, so a close geographical location to the data center and bandwidth had to be considered.
 With the cloud, these types of concerns are handled by a vendor like KnowledgeLake.
 One of the very undervalued strengths of the cloud is prototyping or proofs of concept.
 As an organization, it’s important to ensure a solution would be the right fit before any major investment is made.